nesl/Heliot/README.md

 ![Demo Surveillance Scenario](https://github.com/nesl/Heliot/blob/master/docs/images/Demo_Arch_1.png)

+In this scenario, we have two image sensors capturing images on which object detection is done in realtime.

-This scenario consists of the following components:
+The scenario consists of the following components:
 - Object detection inference of detecting Cars and Person from images using Neural Network.
-- Sensors (**Google Vision Kit** and **Drone** in Airsim having Camera).
+- Two image sensors (i) **Google Vision Kit**  (ii) **Drone** in Airsim having Camera.
 - Compute resources (Google Vision Kit, Virtual Container, Nvidia Jetson TX-2).
+At present, the inference is done on Nvidia Jetson TX-2.
 - Network emulation using **Mininet**.
 - User **Smartphone** to deliver the notification.